sunpy/sunpy/doc/source/reference/map.rst

  the Map factory class which will instancestate a instrument class if the parameters are met.

-:class:`MapBase`
-""""""""""""""""
-The top-level class from which all other ND Maps inherit from.

-.. autoclass:: MapBase

 :class:`GenericMap`
 """""""""""""""""""
 This is the top level 2D map class, containg processing and visualisation routines designed to work with 2D data.

-.. autoclass:: GenericMap
+.. autoclass:: sunpy.map.GenericMap

 :class:`MapMeta`
 """"""""""""""""""

-Meta data for `MapBase` objects are stored in a class called :class:`MapMeta`.
+Meta data for `Map` objects are stored in a class called  :class:`MapMeta`.

-.. autoclass:: MapMeta
+.. autoclass:: sunpy.map.MapMeta

 :class:`CompositeMap`
 """""""""""""""""""""
 A Composite Map is a Map object which contains one or more layers, representing for example a stack of images with varying opacities.

-.. autoclass:: CompositeMap
+.. autoclass:: sunpy.map.CompositeMap

 :class:`MapCube`
 """""""""""""""""""""
 A MapCube is a three-dimension generalization of the Map class, for example, a time series of images.

-.. autoclass:: MapCube
+.. autoclass:: sunpy.map.MapCube